 DEHCR can work to develop more contractors and affordable housing.
 For example, funding could be used to provide more lead paint training to assist contractors in becoming certified in lead abatement procedures, risk assessment, and lead safe work practices.
 DEHCR can also work with grantees to develop more housing units in areas where demand for housing is higher.
-Staff transition in the HOME programs impacted service delivery in 2017.
+Aging homes throughout the areas of Wisconsin that DEHCR serves will continue to drive up the cost of rehabilitation.